atlaste/CPPCoverage/README.md

 # VSOpenCPPCoverage

-VSOpenCPPCoverage is a Visual Studio extension for OpenCPPCoverage.
-The combination provides you easy-to-use, light-weight C++ code coverage, right from Visual Studio.
+VSOpenCPPCoverage is a Visual Studio extension that calculates code coverage for C++ applications and Visual Studio C++ native tests.
+Basically it provides you easy-to-use, light-weight C++ code coverage, right from Visual Studio and with the features you expect from code coverage.

 This extension works with both the 32-bit and 64-bit versions of OpenCPPCoverage.